 After you accept the request, the plugin page on your site will show that you have successfully completed the test.

 As usual, we have to test if the plugin actually works to implement a second layer verification on the site.

 Log out of your site and try to login again.

 After your username and password verification, a push notification is sent to your phone.

 And here we are, back in the dashboard area of the site.

 And that’s it!
-We have implemented two factor authentication using Push notification.
+We have implemented two factor authentication in WordPress using Push notification.

 In this guide, you have learned how to enable Two-Factor Authentication for your WordPress site.
-The steps listed are easy to follow.
-You should be able to enable twofactor authentication for wordpress without hassle.
+The steps listed are rather easy to follow.
+You should be able to enable twofactor authentication for WordPress without hassle.